-Join London’s biggest street party as the Notting Hill Carnival fills the streets of West London with Caribbean colours, music and flavours.
+Join the city's biggest street party and one of the most popular carnivals in London, as the streets of west London are filled with Caribbean colours, music and flavours during Notting Hill Carnival.

 What is Notting Hill Carnival?

 Notting Hill Carnival was first held in 1966.
 It celebrates the rich history of Caribbean culture in London.

 The first Notting Hill Carnival attracted around 500 people.
 The carnival has since grown to become the largest street festival in Europe, attracting hundreds of thousands to London.
 You can usually expect to see some 50,000 performers in the parade and more than 30 sound systems, with more than one million people attending over the weekend.

 Get the scoop on the best things to do in Notting Hill all year round.

 What is the Notting Hill Carnival 2024 lineup?